 One of the main stages for proving your case in an independent medical examination by a medical professional.
 This independent medical exam helps the insurance company know how much they want to compensate you initially.

+What Happens After a Deposition in a Slip-and-Fall Case?
 You may have received a demand letter and are looking for Jared, an experienced personal injury attorney, to help.

 A witness to your fall may bring their personal injury attorneys if they were also injured in the same incident.
 For example, a slippery floor at a grocery store could cause multiple injured people within a short timeframe.

 An attorney may be representing each person in their own personal injury cases could be beneficial.
 There may be a court reporter present for your deposition and possibly during a discovery mediation trial appeal.